 Faculty and staff are entitled to time off when bringing home a new child, including for adoption and foster care.
-Our New Child Policy includes an overview of the types of leaves available.
-Other policies provide more detail: Sick Leave, Paid Time Off, Short-Term Disability Leave, and Family and Medical Leave (FMLA).
+Our Paid Parental Leave Policy includes details on the coordination with other leaves available including: Sick Leave, Paid Time Off, Short-Term Disability Leave, and Family and Medical Leave (FMLA).

 You must enroll your child in your benefits coverage within 30 days of birth or adoption.
 Enroll online or contact the Penn Benefits Center at 1-888-PENN-BEN (1-888-736-6236).

 A percentage of doctor and hospital fees are covered under all the University's health care plans.
 Read about Penn's medical coverage.

 Expenses add up quickly when raising a family, but Penn offers several ways to alleviate the costs of bringing home a new child: